 Family member means you or your spouse, or you or your spouse's child, brother, sister, parent, grandchild or grandparent.

+Free-standing facility means any licensed public or private establishment other than a hospital, which has permanent facilities equipped and operated to provide laboratory and diagnostic laboratory, outpatient radiology, advanced imaging, chemotherapy, inhalation therapy, radiation therapy, lithotripsy, physical, cardiac, speech and occupational therapy, or renal dialysis services.
+An appropriately licensed birthing center is also considered a free-standing facility.

 Final external review decision means a determination by an independent review organization at the conclusion of an external review.